Vaccine Information

 One of the best ways to protect yourself from flu is to get vaccinated.
 Ideally you should get a flu vaccine before flu viruses begin spreading in the community, since it takes about two weeks after vaccination for antibodies to develop in the body and provide protection against flu.
 We encourage getting immunized before the end of October in order to be well protected for the typical flu season.

-The Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months of age and older get a flu vaccine every year for two reasons:
+The Washington State Department of Health (DOH) recommends that everyone 6 months of age and older get a flu vaccine every year for two reasons:

 MultiCare offers walk-in appointments for flu shots for both adults and children at a wide range of locations throughout the regions we serve.
 Call ahead to make sure the location of your choice has shots available.